J Brand

 J Brand is an American denim clothing company founded in 2005 in Los Angeles, California.

-Origins
+History

 J Brand was co-founded by Jeff Rudes in 2004.
 In 2005, J Brand officially launched at the Ron Herman Melrose Denim Bar in Los Angeles, California.

-Women's Premium Denim

 At its inception, the company only offered women's denim.
 Their 811 Skinny style was popular.
 Their most famous skinny is the Houlihan Cargo Pant, named for the M*A*S*H character Hot Lips Houlihan and originally perceived as a novelty item.
 Frank Doroff, vice chairman of Bloomingdales department stores said it was their "best selling pant", selling thousands.
 J Brand sold more than 300,000 pairs.